guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-4.md

 </em>
 </div>

 The next morning we had planned to go kayaking at sunrise but failed to wake up for it.
-Parul is not really a morning person and I get tempted into staying in bed seeing her blissfully asleep :stuck_out_tongue: The entire day was spent in blissful laziness by the lake.
+Parul is not really a morning person and I get tempted into staying in bed seeing her blissfully asleep :stuck_out_tongue: The entire day was spent in laziness by the lake.
 I read, wrote and played Civ.
-Parul indulged in some laziness and photography.
+Parul indulged in some intense day dreaming and photography.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49737699952_397884dc3b_c.jpg" data-toggle="lightbox">